Everything You Must Know About Church Security – A Comprehensive Guide

 5. Train team members

 Once team members have passed their background checks, you can begin orientation and training.
-Security team members should be trained on using the access control system, two-way radios, and other security tools.
+Security team members should be trained in using access control systems, two-way radios, and other security tools.
 They must also learn how to develop strong observation skills and remain calm when dealing with emergencies.

 All team members should be trained to help with missing children, handle threats, and be given some medical training.
 If your church purchases an Automated External Defibrillator, team members should learn how to use it to check the heart’s rhythm and send a shock during a heart attack.